Human trafficking in Cameroon: Prosecution (2009)

-During the reporting period, authorities investigated 26 new cases of human trafficking, as well as 18 other cases of possible trafficking offenses, none of which has resulted in a prosecution.
+During 2009, authorities investigated 26 new cases of human trafficking, as well as 18 other cases of possible trafficking offenses, none of which has resulted in a prosecution.
 All of the 26 cases involved children, and 10 of the cases were arrests and detentions pending trials.
 Several factors delay these cases, including the limited number of gendarmes and police officers available in rural areas, poor understanding of trafficking issues among victims who may be illiterate, and the lack of any security units specifically assigned to anti-trafficking details.
 The remaining 16 cases were alleged trafficking offenders who were caught in the act and arrested, but finally released after the matter was resolved either at the level of security forces, social affairs agencies, or a human rights lawyer’s chambers.

 To address these cases, officials used the 2005 anti-child trafficking law and the pertinent provisions of the penal code.
-The government reported no trafficking convictions during the reporting period.
+The government reported no trafficking convictions during 2009.
 The government did not investigate traditional leaders in the Northern Region suspected of keeping hereditary servants in conditions of involuntary servitude.
 Official sources give no indication that the government facilitates or condones trafficking, though there were signs of some officials’ involvement in trafficking.

 In November 2009, a Bamenda-based lawyer filed a complaint against a commissioner of one of the police districts for complicity in child trafficking.
 The lawyer claimed that the commissioner opposed the arrest and detention of a woman caught while committing transnational trafficking.
-The Bamenda High Court took no action on the complaint against the police commissioner during the reporting period.
+The Bamenda High Court took no action on the complaint against the police commissioner during 2009.